gift-surg/NiftyMIC/README.md

 # Motion Correction and Volumetric Image Reconstruction of 2D Ultra-fast MRI

-NiftyMIC is a Python-based open source toolkit for research developed within the [GIFT-Surg][giftsurg] project to reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.
+NiftyMIC is a Python-based open-source toolkit for research developed within the [GIFT-Surg][giftsurg] project to reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.
 The framework relies on slice-to-volume registration algorithms for motion correction and reconstruction-based Super-Resolution (SR) techniques for the volumetric reconstruction.
 Please note that currently **only Python 2** is supported.

 The algorithm and software were developed by [Michael Ebner][mebner] at the [Translational Imaging Group][tig] in the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].